simh/simh/README.md

 ##### MinGW32

+Building with MinGW32 is deprecated and may be removed in the future since the original motivation for MinGW32 builds was due to there not being a free compiler environment on Windows.
+That hasn't been the case for at least 15 years.
 Building with MinGW32 requires the same directory organization and the dependent package support described for Visual Studio in the file https://github.com/simh/simh/blob/master/Visual%20Studio%20Projects/0ReadMe_Projects.txt.
 Building with MinGW64 is not supported.

 #### VMS